 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Content Syndication Process – Summary
+WordPress Traffic Automation System: Automated Content Distribution Process – Summary

-Once your website and plugins have been expertly configured and fully set up, all you need to do then to start generating new traffic is post web content on a regular basis.
+Once you have your website and plugins expertly configured and fully set up, all you have to do then to automatically begin bringing new web traffic is publish web content on a regular basis.

-If you need great content ideas for your website, we recommend subscribing to our FREE email training series on content marketing here:
+If you need help coming up with great ideas for content that you can post on your web site, then subscribe to our email training course on growing your business online with content marketing here:

 Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is covered in the next section of our WordPress Traffic System series.
+This step is explained in the next article in the series.

 This is the end of Part 4